30s Ad: $127 - $144

 Email addresses extracted directly from the website's or podcast's RSS feed(s).

-Here's a quick summary of the last 5 episodes on Human & Holy.
+Here's the recent few episodes on Human & Holy.

 Hosts